Stray/GuardedCommandMap/ReadMe.md

 **What's a Guard?**

 A Guard is very similar to a Command.
-It has only one public method: guard():Boolean.
+It has only one public method: approve():Boolean.

 The Guard Classes are instantiated in the same way as Command classes - so they can have injections in the same way as the Command, and will receive the Event class that triggered the CommandMap, just as the Command eventually will.

-The guard() method returns true or false.
-If all the guard() methods return true then the Command be instantiated and will run.
-If any guard() method returns false then the process is aborted.
+The approve() method returns true or false.
+If all the approve() methods return true then the Command be instantiated and will run.
+If any approve() method returns false then the process is aborted.

 **Are these like Haskell Guards?**